Skip to main content

 Value processor

-valueProcessor accepts the same arguments as ruleProcessor, but only affects the "value" portion of the output (to the right of the operator) for the "sql" format.
-If both options are provided, ruleProcessor takes precedence.
+valueProcessor accepts the same arguments as ruleProcessor, but only affects the "value" portion (to the right of the operator) for "sql" format.
+If both are provided, ruleProcessor takes precedence.

 tip

-For all formats except "sql", valueProcessor is merely a synonym for ruleProcessor.
-We recommend using ruleProcessor unless you are exporting SQL and only need to customize the value portion of the output.
+For all formats except "sql", valueProcessor is a synonym for ruleProcessor.
+Use ruleProcessor unless exporting SQL and only customizing the value portion.

 // `query` is the same as in the previous example